lukearndt/lifx_cli/readme.md

 Wouldn't it be better to train and use your body's in-built Circadian Rhythm?

-Light Sleeper is all about waking up to light.

-## How it works
+### How it works

 By replacing the bedroom light with a LIFX bulb and using this system to control it, I hope to replace my conventional alarm clock.
-The LIFX bulb is controlled on a schedule using a combination of Crontab and Ruby scripts.
+The LIFX bulb is controlled on a schedule using a combination of crontab and ruby scripts.

-## How to set it up
+### How to set it up

 Step 1: Obtain a device that you can use to host this on in your house that you don't mind leaving on all the time (eg: Rasberry Pie)
-Step 2: Run some form of linux or unix on the device Step 3: Clone this repo onto it
+Step 2: Clone this repo onto it
-Step 4: Use crontab to schedule wakeup alarms by calling bin/wakeup.rb with whatever options you'd prefer in the following format:
+Step 3: Use crontab to schedule wakeup alarms by calling `ruby actions/wakeup.rb` with whatever options you'd prefer in the following format:

 ```shell
 bin/wakeup.rb tag [sunrise_duration grace_period raves party_length encore_delay aftermath_brightness]
 ```

-Example crontab entry:
+#### Example crontab entry:

 ```bash
 # To wake me up at 8:05am every day: